 Participants have the opportunity to...

 The Seventh-day Adventist Theological Seminary at Andrews University offers one of the most rigorous options for a Doctor of Ministry degree.
-The first goal of four in our master plan is "Quality Education."
+The first goal in our master plan is "Quality Education."
 We have taken several steps to assure quality: